Nick Goulette – Executive Director

 Call Josh at (530) 628-4206 or email him at josh[at]thewatershedcenter.com

 Kaety Howard – Botanical Management Program Associate

-Kaety joined the Watershed Center team in the Fall of 2015.
-She assists in managing the Botany Program which includes carrying out field studies such as visual monitoring, plant taxonomy, GIS data collection and logging of plant populations.
+Kaety joined The Watershed Center team in the fall of 2015.
+She assists in managing the Botany Program which includes carrying out field studies such as visual monitoring, plant taxonomy, GIS data collection and logging plant populations.
 Kaety also acts as a coordination assistant for invasive weed removal projects across the county, oversees the Native Pollinator Garden project, and provides ongoing support for program managers.
 Kaety has a professional background in nursery propagation and is currently pursuing her degree in botany and horticulture at Shasta College.

 Kaety moved to Hayfork from southern Oregon 9 years ago, and especially enjoys living in a small community.
 Originally attracted to the remote location and botanical diversity of the area, these qualities continue to inspire her commitment to conservation of native pollinator insects and rural ecosystem sustainability as a whole.

 Call Kaety at (530) 628-4206 or email her at katherine[at]thewatershedcenter.com

 Katie Van Pelt – Fire Adapted Communities Learning Network Grants and Agreements Specialist

 Katie manages the administrative and logistical aspects of the Fire Adapted Communities Learning Network.
 In addition to developing and tracking subawards, she administers contracts and brings her expertise in accounting and bookkeeping to the program.
 Katie is a certified grants and agreements specialist, with expertise in subaward administration and federal grants.
 She has lived in Trinity County for the past 9 years.